SteinAcker1/ProbiProject_Spring2021/README.md

 4) script_local.R: Data wrangling and cleanup (may be run on local computer).

 5) paperScript.R: Performs all analyses used in paper.
+Figures are saved to the "output" directory, while statistics are outputted to the console.

 ## Instructions for use
 1) Ensure you have the right R version on your computer (4.1.0).
 If you have conda installed, this can be easily done with: